Let’s begin with a distinction between Google Sheets & Microsoft Excel:

 A Google Sheet can also be directly emailed as an attachment.
 In the Google Sheets menu, select File > Email as attachment…

-In the send email lightbox, change the attachment type from PDF to Microsoft Excel.
+Change the attachment type from PDF to Microsoft Excel in the send email lightbox.

 Copy/Paste a Range of Cells from Excel to Google Sheets

 This will be a text-only copy/paste.
-Formulas and formatting will not move from one to the other.
+Formulas and formatting will not convert from one to the other.